qutip/qutip/doc/apidoc/functions.rst

 Superoperators and Liouvillians
 -------------------------------

-.. automodule:: qutip.superoperator
+.. automodule:: qutip.core.superoperator
     :members: operator_to_vector, vector_to_operator, liouvillian, spost, spre, sprepost, lindblad_dissipator

 Superoperator Representations
 -----------------------------

-.. automodule:: qutip.superop_reps
+.. automodule:: qutip.core.superop_reps
     :members: super_to_choi, choi_to_super, choi_to_kraus, kraus_to_choi, kraus_to_super, choi_to_chi, chi_to_choi, to_choi, to_chi, to_super, to_kraus, to_stinespring
     :undoc-members:

 Operators and Superoperator Dimensions
 --------------------------------------

-.. automodule:: qutip.dimensions
+.. automodule:: qutip.core.dimensions
     :members: is_scalar, is_vector, is_vectorized_oper, type_from_dims, flatten, deep_remove, unflatten, collapse_dims_oper, collapse_dims_super, enumerate_flat, deep_map, dims_to_tensor_perm, dims_to_tensor_shape, dims_idxs_to_tensor_idxs